DodgerGaming/Simple-Guessing-Game/README.md

 # Simple Game
-Created after learning the basics of C.
+Created after learning the basics of C in First Year College.